Flu Infection

 prophylaxis of influenza.
 All four have activity against influenza A viruses.

-However, sometimes influenza strains can become resistant to these drugs, and therefore the
+However, sometimes influenza strains can become resistant to these drugs, and therefore

-influenza antiviral medications is ongoing.
+resistance to influenza antiviral medications is ongoing.

 Research

-Current influenza vaccines work by targeting to haemagglutinin and neuraminidase on the virus
+Current influenza vaccines work by targeting to haemagglutinin and neuraminidase on the

-the flu vaccine.
+develop and license the flu vaccine.

 PowderMed announced that it has progressed its H5N1 Avian influenza vaccine programme